Bhad Bhabie

-Danielle Bregoli (born March 26, 2003), known professionally as Bhad Bhabie (/bæd 'beɪbiː/, "bad baby"), is an American rapper and internet personality.
-She first became known from an appearance on Dr. Phil in September 2016, in which she uttered the phrase, "Cash [sic] me outside, how 'bout that?", which became a viral video meme and catchphrase.
+Danielle Peskowitz Bregoli (born March 26, 2003), better known by her stage name Bhad Bhabie (/bæd 'beɪbiː/, "bad baby"), is an American rapper, songwriter, and media personality.
+She gained viral recognition after appearing on the talk show Dr. Phil in 2016, where her one-liners and catchphrases briefly became Internet memes.

-In 2017, Bregoli became the youngest female rapper ever to appear on the Billboard Hot 100 chart with her debut single "These Heaux".
-She subsequently signed a record deal with Atlantic Records and has since expanded into a reality show, a makeup brand, tours, and a music career.
-Bregoli released her first mixtape, 15, in September 2018.
-Its lead single, "Hi Bich," became her second single to appear on the Billboard Hot 100 chart.
+Bregoli's 2017 debut single, "These Heaux", peaked at number 77 on the Billboard Hot 100 and made her the youngest female rapper to have a song enter the chart.
+She then signed with Atlantic Records to re-release the song and its follow-up singles, "Hi Bich" and "Gucci Flip Flops" (with Lil Yachty), both of which received platinum certifications by the Recording Industry Association of America (RIAA) and preceded her debut mixtape, 15 (2018).
+She self-released her 2025 single "Ms. Whitman", which moderately entered the Billboard Hot 100 and several international charts.

 Life and career

 2003–2015: Early life and background

-Bregoli was born and raised in Boynton Beach, Florida.
+Bregoli was born on March 26, 2003, in Boynton Beach, Florida.
 Her parents, Ira Peskowitz and Barbara Ann Bregoli, dated for a year before Barbara became pregnant, later separating when she was an infant.
 She is of Ashkenazi Jewish descent through her father and Italian descent through her mother.
 Bregoli was raised in a Catholic household primarily by her mother and is estranged from her father, a deputy who works for the Palm Beach County Sheriff's Office.
 Through her father, she has two younger half-brothers.